Photinia pageae: Description

 The leaves of Photinia pageae are simple with a pinnate venation and distinct petiole.
 They are symmetrical and narrow with an elliptical to ovate outline.
 Both the leaf apex and base are tapered to points, with the base extending down along the sides of the petiole slightly.
 The margins have regularly spaced teeth of varying size generally placed two teeth between each secondary vein.
 While the teeth are notably varied in size they do not form compound teeth, but are all simple teeth.
 The basal sides of the teeth are slightly convex in outline coming to a pointed to rounded tip.
 The apical marginal side of the teeth proceed towards the leaf center at anything from a basal to apical slant until they reach a narrow sinus and curve upwards into the next tooth.

 There is a single central primary vein extending from the petiole upwards to the leaf tip, with a number of secondary veins branching off on either side.
 The secondary veins fork from the primary at approximately 70° angles and run a straight to slightly zigzaged course towards the margins before curving upwards near the margin and fusing into the next secondary tipward.
 The secondaries run parallel to subparallel courses resulting in variable intersecondary spaces.
 Small branches of the secondaries fork from the external sides of the apical loop to run into the marginal teeth and terminate.
 Intersecondary veins, veins branching from the primary vein with about the same size as a secondary, are numerous and distinct.
 The intersecondaries run parallel to subparallel to the surrounding secondaries before apically branching into smaller veins and disappearing.
 The tertiary veins from a randomized reticulated vein pattern between the secondaries and intersecondaries from which they branch off at acute angles.
-The quaternary veins also form a finer reticulated veination present between the larger series of veins, while the quinternary follow suite and form areolae.
+The quaternary veins also form a finer reticulated veination present between the larger series of veins, while the quinternary follow suit and form areolae.